without a moment's notice

 the band creates a fresh sound

-The band's debut album: Waves: We Provide What We Absorb, We Absorb What We Provide was released on May 3, 2019.
-Listen/Buy the new album here.
+Listen to the band's full-length album: Waves: We Provide What We Absorb, We Absorb What We Provide here.

 The fall 2018 Western Canadian tour and Waves: We Provide What We Absorb, We Absorb What We Provide are both made possible with support from Creative Saskatchewan's Tour Support and Sound Recording Grant Programs.